 - Médaille Militaire sans Croix de Guerre (Issued on 5th January 1950.
 Listed in Journal Officiel de la République Française 10th January 1950).

-He is one of 412 Free French Airmen to die serving France in World War Two.
-The story that takes place between his rescue from the wreck of the SS Aska and death in Belfast remains undocumented.
+He is one of 412 Free French Airmen to die serving France in the Second World War.
+The story that takes place between his rescue from the wreck of S.S.
+Aska and death in Belfast remains undocumented.

-Sergeant Almayrac was buried three days after death on 28th September 1940.
-He was first buried in the Glenalina Extension, Section CS, Grave 86 of Belfast City Cemetery, Belfast, Co.
-Antrim.
+Sergeant Almayrac was buried 3 days after death on 28th September 1940.
+He was first buried in the Glenalina Extension, Section CS, Grave 86 of Belfast City Cemetery, Belfast.
 On 15th November 1950, he was repatriated to a cemetery in Aire-sur-l’Adour, near his home town in France.